Horticulture Entry Chairman/Consultant: Dorrie Carr 360-923-5896 email@example.com

 LEGUMES - six specimens same variety each class

 ANY OTHER VEGETABLE not mentioned above will be entered under the closest variety with entry tags marked "X"

-Eligible for Award of Merit(With consideration to available space & Horticulture Entry Consultant approval)
+(with consideration to available space & Horticulture Entry Chairman approval).